nenadilic84/claudex/README.md

 # claudex

-A CLI proxy to run Claude API requests (Anthropic-style) against OpenAI-compatible LLM providers (like OpenRouter), either for local development, automation, or as a bridge to OpenAI tooling.
+A CLI proxy to run Claude API requests (Anthropic-style) against OpenAI-compatible LLM providers (like OpenRouter), enabling Claude Code to work with any OpenAI-compatible endpoint.

-## Features

-- FastAPI-based proxy for low-latency, robust relaying.
-- Converts Anthropic Claude v3-style and Claude tool-calls API to OpenAI-compatible requests.
-- Flexible environment variable configuration for provider settings.

 ## Requirements